-Figure I.5 track structure of V3C content using bitstream reconstruction of VVC subpicture
+Figure G.5 track structure of V3C content using bitstream reconstruction of VVC subpicture

 When the client plays the V3C content, it may identify the VVC merge base track after finding the atlas track.
 To identify the VVC merge base track, the client may choos the VVC base track that the tracks referenced by the ‘subp’ track reference in the VVC base track are identical the video component tracks referenced from the track reference in the atlas track.

-The decoding process of V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is shown in Figure I.6.
+The decoding process of V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is shown in Figure G.6.
 V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is decapsulated to atlas, occupancy, geometry, and attribute bitstream in decapsulator, respectively.
 The merged bitstream is generated from VVC merge base track and VVC subpicture tracks which are occupancy, geometry, attribute video component track according to bitstream reconstruction defined in ISO/IEC 14496-15.

-The bitstream (as merged bitstream in Figure I.6) contained occupancy, geometry, and attribute is decoded with a single decoder instance.
+The bitstream (as merged bitstream in Figure G.6) contained occupancy, geometry, and attribute is decoded with a single decoder instance.
 The decoded merged data which is output from decoder is divided into occupancy, geometry, and attribute data using the information of placement and resolution in ‘trif’ sample group in the VVC merge base track.
 These divided data and atlas data are reconstructed to the volumetric frame.